Buy Raytheon For The Diversification Of Your Portfolio (NYSE:RTX)

 Opportunities

-Raytheon most reliable stream of revenue is Ministry of Defense contracts.
+Raytheon's most reliable stream of revenue is Department of Defense contracts.
 As tension in the world is growing, there is higher demand for sophisticated defense system built by Raytheon Technologies.
 Tension with Iran and China make the U.S and its allies more interested in high-end technology.
 We see interest in systems sold by Raytheon from Saudi Arabia as well as the UAE as both countries are concerned about Iran's ambitions.

 Moreover, Raytheon is positioning itself well with a strong balance sheet.
 The company has plenty of liquidity, and it plans to keep lowering the debt level after the merger.
 That is one of the reasons I believe investors should expect low dividend growth in the short-term, but a very strong Raytheon in the medium-term due to its improved balance sheet.